 Awesome teachers insist on practice and progress.
-Goal setting events such as recitals and exams are a great way to motivate students to practice and learn new repertoire.
+Goal-setting events such as recitals and exams are a great way to motivate students to practice and learn new repertoire.
 In addition, since music is inherently a performance art, I believe that playing for others should be part of every student’s piano education.

-Awesome teachers play well, are prepared for lessons, conduct themselves professionally and earn the respect of students and parents.
+Awesome teachers play well, are prepared for lessons, conduct themselves professionally, and earn the respect of students and parents.
 You really need to have your materials organized, and you really need to know the music you are teaching.
 If you don’t, your students will know it, especially those teenagers!
-That is not to say that you can sightread every piece of advanced music that your student might ask to play, or know the answer to every question, but you should be able to learn those pieces or come up with those answers rather quickly.
+That is not to say that you can sightread every piece of advanced music that your student might ask to play or know the answer to every question, but you should be able to learn those pieces or come up with those answers rather quickly.

 …And, “last but not least” (to quote a cliche)…

 Awesome teachers are fun!
-Laugh, joke around, get to know the people in your studio.
+Laugh, joke around, and get to know the people in your studio.
 People, including kids, have enough stress in their lives.
 As far as I’m concerned, the piano lesson should be the highlight of the week for both the student and the teacher.